-Google Tag Gateway (GTG) is a server-side tag delivery mechanism that serves Google tag scripts (like Google Ads, Analytics 4) from your own domain’s CDN instead of Google’s servers.
+Google Tag Gateway (GTG) is a server-side tag delivery mechanism that serves Google tag scripts (like Google Ads and Google Analytics 4) from your own domain’s CDN instead of Google’s servers.

 How to verify if your tag is enrolled in GTG